nikitasrivatsan/Glissando/README.md

 # Glissando

 This was my project for the Fall 2015 HopHacks hackathon at Johns Hopkins University.
 As such the code's a little messy.
+Usage is fairly straightforward - just run the Python scrpit and it it will produce the output file in MIDI format.

 Devpost link: http://devpost.com/software/glissando